vinayakkankanwadi/CarND-Advanced-Lane-Lines/README.md

   - Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
 - [Discussion]()
   - Discuss any problems / issues we faced in your implementation of this project.
 Where will our pipeline likely fail?
 What could you do to make it more robust?

+Approach
+---
+- Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+- Apply a distortion correction to raw images.
+- Use color transforms, gradients, etc., to create a thresholded binary image.
+- Apply a perspective transform to rectify binary image ("birds-eye view").
+- Detect lane pixels and fit to find the lane boundary.
+- Determine the curvature of the lane and vehicle position with respect to center.
+- Warp the detected lane boundaries back onto the original image.
+- Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+Result
+---

+Camera Calibration
+---

 TODO